-Our team of child law solicitors will help you to get “custody”, a legally binding child arrangement order for your children.
+Our team of specialist child custody solicitors will help you get the best child arrangements order for you.

-People often use the phrase “child custody” when discussing child arrangement orders.
+People often use the phrase “child custody” when discussing a child arrangements order.
 This is not a term that is generally used in the legal world but is used in the public space.
 “Child custody” is professionally known as Child Arrangements.

 If you are looking to confirm child arrangements, it is always preferable to have this made in writing, in the form of a Child Arrangements Order.
 This can avoid any misinterpretation going forward.
-A child arrangement order outlines time shared with children and can be between you, your partner and grandparents.
+Our specialist child lawyers in Birmingham can draft a child arrangements order.
+Typical child contact arrangements usually outline time shared with children, this can be between you and your partner and occasionally grandparents.

 When dealing with Child Arrangement Orders, the court will evaluate the individual circumstances to decide what arrangements are in your children’s best interests.
 They will listen to you and your children’s wishes and feelings before arriving at a decision.
 This is a last resort if both parents are unable to come to an agreement.

-Specific Issue Orders determine child disputes about more specific matters such as; religion, medical treatment and taking a child to live abroad.
+Specific Issue Orders determine child disputes about more specific matters such as religion, medical treatment and taking a child to live abroad.
 Taking a child out of the country for any length of time, without the right permissions is a criminal offence.
-We are well versed in child law, if you are unsure about Specific Issue Orders, then please speak to our team.
+Our child arrangement lawyers are well versed in disputes arising from divorce or separation.
+If you are unsure about Specific Issue Orders, then please speak to our team.